-We at Oamii, providing digital marketing services in West Palm Beach and elsewhere, care about digital ethics rules because many of our clients are law firms just like yours.
+We at Oamii, providing digital marketing services in West Palm Beach, Florida, and elsewhere, care about digital ethics rules because many of our clients are law firms just like yours.
 Whenever we advise our law firm marketing clients on the latest marketing trends, we do so with an eye towards ensuring that your firm’s online presence does not cross any ethical lines.

 For more information on how Oamii can cater to your firm’s specific needs for digital marketing services in West Palm Beach and elsewhere, please fill out our online contact form, or call us at 561-228-4111 today.

 8 Ethical Online Law Firm Marketing Principles to Keep in Mind

 Every state has different ethics rules.
 You should, from time to time, refresh yourself on the applicable rules in the places you practice.
 Yet, because there is some commonality among most States, this list of principles should help keep you away from some common ethical marketing pitfalls.

 1. Lots of Ethics Rules for Traditional Marketing Apply to Online Marketing as Well